stephan2012/helm-restic-rest-server/README.md

 # Helm Chart for the Restic REST Server

+**NOTE:** This is work in progress.
+While the chart works, this README needs some additions.

 This Helm chart deploys the [Restic REST Server](https://github.com/restic/rest-server) to a Kubernetes cluster.
 It currently requires building the development version because the highly useful feature of [reading the user list from an arbitrary location](https://github.com/restic/rest-server/pull/188)